-This week’s testimonial letter comes from our good customer Roger, who was blown away by the Hot Stamper pressing of Aqualung we sent him.
-Roger, as expected, did a thorough shootout of our Hot Stamper against the audiophile usual suspects.
-The results?
+This week’s testimonial letter comes from our good customer Roger, who was blown away by the Hot Stamper pressing of Aqualung we sent him [many, many years ago].

 I have to tell you that I was floored at the sound of the hot stamper Jethro Tull Aqualung I just bought.
 Darn you again and your hot stampers.

 To give you some idea of how many times I have heard this album, backtrack to 1971 when it came out.
 On a Boy Scout trip a friend of mine had a portable 8-track tape player and this one tape, Aqualung.
 I remember sleeping on one of the seats in a car with the Aqualung tape on infinite repeat all night.
 In high school I had the 8-track and listened to this record hundreds of times.